National Science Foundation

 Grant in 2019

-Pneumico is a company based in Baltimore, Maryland, established in 2017, that specializes in developing respiratory monitoring devices designed for patients requiring ventilatory assistance.
-The company's innovative device utilizes a compact electronic monitor that can be attached to any bag valve mask.
-This technology enables the collection, analysis, and presentation of breathing data, which is essential for enhancing assistive breathing methods and workflows.
-By providing real-time data, Pneumico's solutions aim to improve ventilation safety and effectiveness, ultimately leading to better health outcomes for patients with respiratory challenges.
+Pneumico is a Baltimore, Maryland-based company founded in 2017 that specializes in developing respiratory monitoring devices designed for patients requiring ventilatory assistance.
+The company's innovative device utilizes a compact electronic monitor that can be attached to any bag valve mask, enabling the collection, revelation, and analysis of breathing data.
+By focusing on assistive breathing technologies and workflows, Pneumico aims to enhance patient safety and effectiveness of ventilation, ultimately improving health outcomes for individuals with respiratory challenges.

 Senseer